Communote/communote.github.io/doc/user_functions_write_notes.md

 Direct messages are private messages between two or more users.
 They are only visible to the author and the addressee(s) and can be written as a response to another note or as a new note, but it has to be marked as a direct message within the note and it must be addressed to one or more specific users.

-Again there are two options for marking a note as a direct message.
+There are two options for marking a note as a direct message.
 You can either mark it directly in the message by starting the note with a d (for direct message) followed by a space and then followed by the mentioning of the addressee (@user).
 If you are addressing more than one user, they must be separated by an empty space (Figure "Direct Messages").
 The other way is again in the options: Below the input field of the users that you would like to notify is a field "send as direct note".
 If you check that field, your message will be send as direct note.

 ![](images/editor_dm.png)